DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 * the Department for Education, and/or
 * the teacher training providers the candidate applies to

-This means we’re both data controllers (defined by data protection law) for your information.
+This means we’re joint data controllers, as well as data processors, for your information (defined by data protection law).

+Apply for teacher training and Manage teacher training applications are new services.
+We’re confident that they’ve met our security standards, but we’ll continue to run security tests as we improve the service.
+Like with any digital service, there’s always a chance of data breaches happening.

 ## What personal data we collect